 - Designed for cold temperatures below freezing

-- Down filled or down alternative filled – although a bit weightier down coats will keep you warmer
+- Down filled or down alternative filled – a bit weightier down coats will keep you warmer

 - A hood is recommended, especially one with an adjustable drawstring